 In the second-half of the eighteenth century, many long-distance canals were constructed.
 Travel by water was susceptible to extreme weather, with major disruptions caused by dry, wet and cold weather recorded (Freeman 1980; Satchell 2017).
 The earliest industrial canals, like the river navigations before them, mostly sourced their water from streams and rivers along their length, although sometimes supplemented with water drained or pumped from mines (Boughey and Hadfield 1994, p.
 47; Hadfield 1969, p.
 20).
-As a result, the supply of water to these canals was not significantly more reliable than the supply of water to river navigations, with canals frequently suffering from water shortages and freezing over (Freeman 1980).
-The early canal builders were not particularly innovative when establishing the water supplies to their canals; consequently, their canals were often vulnerable to water shortages.
+As a result, the supply of water to these canals was sometimes no more reliable than the supply of water to river navigations, with canals frequently suffering from water shortages and freezing (Freeman 1980).
+The early canal builders did not greatly innovate when establishing the water supplies to their canals; consequently, their canals were often vulnerable to water shortages.
 As the number of canals increased, the amount of stream and river water available to new enterprises decreased.
 Acts of Parliament concerning canals became increasingly prescriptive about the use of surface water.
 Clauses giving rights to take flood or rain water or to compel mine owners to raise water pumped out of their mines to a level at which it could be discharged into the canal, were widely adopted.
 While the Duke of Bridgewater’s Canal (the first industrial canal, opened 1761) Acts (32 George II, c.
 2, 33 George II, c.
 2, 2 George III, c.
 11) contained only a few sentences about water supply, by the 1790s, multiple paragraphs described the rights and the restrictions on using water (see for example the Rochdale Canal, 34 Geo III c.
 78 or Newcastle(-under-Lyme) Canal, 35 George III, c.
 87).

 The long-distance canals of the industrial age faced additional water supply challenges compared to river navigations, as they crossed watersheds, where water was naturally in short supply.
 Some, relatively small, reservoirs were built at the same time as the early canals, to regulate the supply of water to these difficult to supply summit sections.
 Although bigger than the average mill pond, these reservoirs operated in a similar way, allowing canal companies to (in the words of the standard clause of the earliest canal acts regarding reservoirs) ‘more conveniently’ supply their canals and locks with water.
 These reservoirs regulated the flow on a daily and weekly scale but did not store sufficient water for use during longer periods of dry weather.